Living Biblically: Episodes

+Every episode of the series was directed by Andy Ackerman, with the exception of episode 11, which was directed by Katy Garretson instead.

 Ratings

 Production

 On May 12, 2017, the show was ordered to series under the title By the Book.
 On November 21, 2017, it was announced that the series, now titled Living Biblically, would premiere in the spring of 2018 and air on Mondays at 9:30 P.M.
 The series premiered February 26, 2018, on CBS and was given a thirteen episode order.
 On April 19, 2018, CBS pulled the series from the schedule after eight low-rated episodes, leaving five episodes unaired, and announced that the series will remain in production for all thirteen episodes and would return to the schedule at a later date.
-On May 11, 2018, it was decided not to renew for another season.
-On June 7, 2018 it was announced that the show would return to the schedule on July 7, 2018 and the remaining five episodes would air over a three-week period.
+On May 11, 2018, Living Biblically was cancelled after one season.
+On June 7, 2018, it was announced that the show would return to the schedule on July 7, 2018 and the remaining five episodes would air over a three-week period.
 The final episode aired on July 21, 2018.